BryJamin/WickedWizard/README.md

 ### Current Issues

+- Change OndeathSystem Loot System to take in a Loot Component which would better have information to distribute loot. e.g (rarity value) (Or pickup Drop chances versus only dropping gold)

 - Need to improve roomtransition system to have fades and use the game camera

 - Need to convert moveto and similar following math to use angles